bstaple1/MTGA_Draft_17Lands/README.md

 - Download Set Data: Get to the Add Sets window by selecting Data->View Sets.
 Enter the set information and click on the ADD SET button to begin downloading the set data.

-Notes:
     - For the ID field, keep the value at 0.
     - The download can take several minutes.
     - The firefox browser is required if the Color Ratings option is checked; you will see the application briefly open the "https://www.17lands.com/color_ratings" page while it collects the color ratings data

 - List Taken Cards: Go to Taken Cards window by selecting Cards->Taken Cards.
 This table lists the cards that were taken by the user over the course of the draft.

 - List Suggested Decks: Go to Suggested Decks window by selecting Cards->Suggested Decks.
 This table lists a 40 card deck that the application has built from your taken cards.
 You might see multiple decks if the application is able to build them.

-Notes:
     - The application might be unable to build any decks if this option is selected before the draft is over or if too few creatures were taken.
         - The application builds the decks based on a number of constraints including the Games in Hand Win Rate of the individual cards.
 The rating listed is the combined Games in Hand Win Rate of all the cards in the deck.

 ## Additional Features

 - Hotkey: The user can use the hotkey ctrl+f to toggle between minimizing and maximizing the main application window.

-Notes:
     - This feature doesn't work on Mac.
     - You need to run the executable as an administrator for this feature to work in Arena.

 - Top-Level Window: The main application window, and subsequent windows, will act as an overlay and remain above all other windows, including the Arena screen.